 - 1. Continue collaboration with law enforcement agencies through memoranda of understanding and joint powers agreements. - 2.
-Continue to be active with the following community policing efforts: Burglary Task Force, Narcotics Task Force programs, the New Mexico Gang and Terrorism Task Force, the U.S. Attorney's Safe Streets initiative and Crime Stoppers organizations statewide to include Weed and Seed operations. - 3.
+Continue to be active with the following community policing efforts: High Intensity Drug Trafficking Area (HDTA), Burglary Task Force, Narcotics Task Force programs, the New Mexico Gang and Terrorism Task Force, the U.S. Attorney's Safe Streets initiative and Crime Stoppers organizations statewide to include Weed and Seed operations. - 3.
 Maintain cooperation with the U.S. Marshal's office to help develop cases against felons who possess firearms while under supervision. - 4.
 Work with districts throughout the state to use New Mexico Gang Task Force for funding of gang sweeps and field checks. - 5.
-Continue to participate in the federal High Drug Trafficking Area initiative. - 6.
-Maintain memoranda of understanding with State Police and local law enforcement agencies to assist in the provision of armed officers for all potentially hazardous field contacts conducted by staff. - 7.
-Maintain memoranda of understanding with the Federal Bureau of Investigation (FBI) regarding armed officer assistance on field calls. - 8.
-Create memorandum of understanding with the US Department of Justice Federal Probation Office to ensure a union of services when supervising offenders under both state and federal jurisdiction. - 9.
-Collaborate with the Bernalillo County sex offender registration program located at an Albuquerque District Office. - 10.
-Develop protocols and utilize existing position(s) for the transportation of probation/parole violators to detention facilities. - 11.
+Continue to participate in the federal High Intensity Drug Trafficking Area initiative, and work to obtain voting rights within the organization. - 6.
+Maintain Memorandum of Understanding (MOU) with State Police and local law enforcement agencies to assist in the provision of armed officers for all potentially hazardous field contacts conducted by staff. - 7.
+Maintain MOU with the Federal Bureau of Investigation (FBI) regarding armed officer assistance on field calls. - 8.
+Create MOU with the US Department of Justice Federal Probation Office to ensure a union of services when supervising offenders under both state and federal jurisdiction. - 9.
+Collaborate with the Bernalillo County sex offender registration program located at an Albuquerque District Office.

+- 10. Develop protocols and utilize existing position(s) for the transportation of probation/parole violators to detention facilities. - 11.
 Maintain National Crime Information Center access on all Probation and Parole Officer's desktop to facilitate the continued activity of conducting warrant checks on each offender when reporting to a probation and parole office. - 12.
 Maintain a criminal analyst position for the purpose of gathering data and statistical reporting for compliance with performance measures, track and project population growth for future planning and resource allocation, and support information sharing with outside law enforcement agencies.